smdogroup/tacs/README.md

 The python interface can be created with a call to setup.py.
 The setup.cfg.info contains the recommended defaults for the configuration script.
 For development, create a local development installation by executing

-python setup.py develop --user
+pip install -e .

-You can subsequently execute the following command to update the python interface after changes.
+This command is also executed by the command `make interface`.

-python setup.py build_ext --inplace
+If the user does not intend to modify the source code and wishes to install the interface to their python site-packages, they can instead run

-This command is also executed by the command make interface.
+pip install .

 ### Converting FH5 files ###